 Chris is a Senior Ashoka Fellow, and a recipient of the Skoll Award for Social Entrepreneurship and of the Schwab Foundation award for Social Entrepreneurship.
 In 2000 he was honoured by HRH the Queen with an MBE for services to disability and development.

-“Social innovators create such a positive impact for all of us, I love that we can support them and share the wisdom within this community.”
+“Social innovators create such an important, positive impact.
+I love that we can support them and share the insights within this community, furthering the missions of future generations.”

 Operations Director - Katelynne Kirk